Mo7amed-Joe/site/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/).
+This website is built using
 ## Installation

 ```console